engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.16: Various fixes and tweaks - a recommended update for all
+* 3.2.18: Fixed couple of bugs in 3.2.17 release - a recommended update for all